Court of the Lord Lyon: Lord Lyon

 The Lord Lyon King of Arms is the chief heraldic officer of Scotland and Great Officer of State and a judge in the judiciary of Scotland.
 The Lord Lyon's judicial duties concerning Scottish heraldic business and heraldic laws are conducted through the machinery of the Court of the Lord Lyon.
-The Court exercises both civil and penal jurisdiction under the old Common Law of Scotland and many Acts of Parliament.
+The court exercises both civil and penal jurisdiction under the old common law of Scotland and many acts of Parliament.

-The Lord Lyon has administrative functions, and is responsible for granting commissions to Messengers-at-Arms.
-The power to appoint the Lord Lyon is vested in the Monarch of the United Kingdom by section 3 of the Lyon King of Arms Act 1867.
+The Lord Lyon has administrative functions, and is responsible for granting commissions to messengers-at-arms.
+The power to appoint the Lord Lyon is vested in the monarch of the United Kingdom by section 3 of the Lyon King of Arms Act 1867.

 Lyon Clerk and Keeper of Records

 The Lyon Clerk is responsible for the administration of the Lyon Court.
 With every submission of application for a grant of arms, a matriculation of arms or the recording of genealogy must be made through the Lyon Clerk.
 This submission must be done either personally, by an intermediary agent or by correspondence, the Lyon Clerk is required to personally interview and reply to each applicant.
 As such the Lyon Clerk must take receipt of all documents and evidence submitted by the applicant in each case.
 Finally after the grant or matriculation has been made the Lyon Clerk must ensure that the resulting patent of arms is properly illuminated and emblazoned for the applicant and for the Lyon Court's register.

 As Keeper of the Records, the Lyon Clerk is responsible for the maintenance of the Public Register of All Arms and Bearings in Scotland.
 This is done through the regular addition of new grants and matriculations.
 The Lyon Clerk must ensure that members of the public have access to the register by facilitating searches and studies of the records.

 The Lyon Clerk's salary is paid for by the Crown.
-This has been the case since the Lyon King of Arms Act of 1867, when the whole of the Lyon Court and His Majesty's Officers of Arms were formally made into civil servants.
+This has been the case since the Lyon King of Arms Act 1867.

 Procurator Fiscal

 The Procurator Fiscal to the Court of the Lord Lyon is responsible for investigating complaints about usurpation of coats of arms (someone using arms to which they are not entitled) or the use of unregistered homemade coats of arms.
 The Procurator Fiscal can either issue a letter or warning, and where needed initiate a prosecution before the Lyon Court.
 The Procurator Fiscal undertakes these prosecutions on behalf of the Lord Advocate.

-The Procurator Fiscal is legally qualified, must either be an Advocate or a solicitor, and is appointed by the Scottish Ministers.
+The Procurator Fiscal is legally qualified, must either be an advocate or a solicitor, and is appointed by the Scottish Ministers.
 Until 2001 the Procurator Fiscal was appointed by the Lord Lyon, but in order to ensure compliance with Article 6 of the European Convention on Human Rights, the power to appoint the Procurator Fiscal was transferred to the Scottish Ministers by the Convention Rights (Compliance) Scotland Act 2001.

+Hereditary Lord Assessors

+The Earl of Erroll, and Duke of Hamilton serve as hereditary assessors at the court of the Lord Lyon.